How to Make a Resume for the Common App

 Tips for Creating a Strong College Resume

-• Be concise and keep your resume to one page
+• Keep your resume to one page

 Do you have questions about the college search and application process?
 We help students and families through the entire college planning journey – from search, applications and essays to interview prep, financial aid consultation and final school selection.